productteams/brightworkers/site/content/products1.md

 ---
-title: Bright Products
+title: Products
 type: products
 page: /products.html
 image: /img/home/r831-jumbotron-9.jpg
 heading: What we offer
 description: >-
-  Stuff that makes boats more beautiful
+  One of the joys ( not so much) of restoring boats is often once cannot work when the weather does not cooperate.
+During these periods we continue to hone our skills by making beautiful hand-made items that makes boats more beautiful
 intro:
   blurbs:
     - image: /img/illustrations/coffee.svg